QUALIFY NOW TO ATTEND OUR FALL NEW FOSTER PARENT TRAINING.

 We are so happy you are exploring how to become a foster parent in Kenosha County.
 There are many children in Kenosha and the surrounding area in need of a loving foster home.
-We always have a need for more foster parents in the southeast part of Wisconsin that can offer flexible schedules and a willingness to help kids heal from their trauma.
-Our team will support you throughout your fostering journey and our promise is to be available to you and exceed your expectations with communication and support services.
+We always have a need for more foster parents in the southeast part of Wisconsin that can offer flexible schedules.
+We currently have a desperate need for new families with flexible schedules to care for kids over the age of 10.
+The CCR offers a promise to be available to you and exceed your expectations with communication and support services.

-We place kids of all ages and many are sibling pairs and groups.
-A typical placement will last 12-24 months.
-It is not often that we place infants or babies, if this is your desire you may want to contact your county foster agency.
+Most CCR kids are of school age.
+It is not often that we place infants, babies, or toddlers.
+If this is your desire you may wish to contact your county foster agency.
+A typical CCR placement will last 12-24 months.

 If you have patience and love to give, you can do this work!

-There is a large need for new foster parents throughout Kenosha County.
-We need homes to welcome teens, toddlers, elementary ages, and sibling groups.
+There is a large need for new foster parents throughout Kenosha County, Wisconsin.
+We need homes to welcome teens, elementary ages, and sibling groups.

 If you qualify to be a foster parent and can provide love, patience, and stability for children with different emotions and behaviors due to what they have been through, we would love to speak with you.
 We also encourage you to explore our website and find many answers to the important foster care questions you have.